-- Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - Set clear guidelines for the use of mobile phones for the whole school community - Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate.
+- Have robust processes (including filtering and monitoring systems) in place to ensure the online safety of pupils, staff, volunteers and governors and trustees. - Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - Set clear guidelines for the use of mobile phones for the whole school community - Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate.

-We also provide advice to parents when students are being asked to learn online at home and consider how best to safeguard both students and staff.
-Students are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
-The member of staff with oversight and responsibility for school online safety (including the annual review the child protection and safeguarding policy, including online safety, regular review of the procedures and implementation) is Head of School and DSL Julie Chatterton.
+We also provide advice to parents when pupils are being asked to learn online at home and consider how best to safeguard both pupils and staff.
+Pupils are taught about online safety throughout the curriculum and all staff receive online safety training which is regularly updated.
+The member of staff with oversight and responsibility for school online safety (including the annual review the child protection and safeguarding policy, including online safety, regular review of the procedures and implementation) is Head of School and DSL Nancy Hardwick.